sumanentc/company-explorer/README.md

 * Providing information about income statements and balance sheets.
 * Translating financial jargon into an easily understandable format.
 * Enhancing understanding of a chosen company through an app.
+* Recent news about any company along with sentiment.

 Overall, the Company Explorer app aims to simplify the process of exploring the performance of any company.